🍷 2026 Georgia Wine Highway Guide: 44 Wineries Across Georgia

 Visit During Wine Highway Hours

 Each winery has its own hours, so be sure to make your travel plans with your destinations in mind.
-The downloadable Georgia Wine Highway 2025 Map groups the participating wineries by region and indicates which days of the week each winery is open.
+Remember that several Wine Highway regions have participants that are not open daily, so planning ahead is essential if you are coming from out of town.

 Keep a Clear Head